aha-app/aha-services/README.md

 * `update_feature` - occurs when a user chooses _Update to <service name>_ in the Aha!
 UI and integration fields already exist for the feature.
 The payload contains complete information about the feature.
 See [spec/fixtures/update_feature_event.json](spec/fixtures/update_feature_event.json) for an example.
 * `create_feature` - occurs before `create_feature` if there are no integration fields for the release the feature belongs to.
 The payload contains complete information about the release.
 See [spec/fixtures/update_release_event.json](spec/fixtures/update_release_event.json) for an example.
 * `update_feature` - occurs when there are changes to a release which has integration fields.
 The payload contains complete information about the release.
 See [spec/fixtures/update_release_event.json](spec/fixtures/update_release_event.json) for an example.
+* `webhook` - occurs when a POST call to a webhook is received by Aha!
+The payload contains the body of the POST.

 Configuration
 -------------